sysbiolab/PathwaySpace/README.md

 that considers the graph's topology to project the signal on a 2D space.
 **Figure 1** illustrates the convolution operation problem addressed by the *PathwaySpace* package.
-For detailed documentation and usage examples, see the package's vignettes and workflows.
+For detailed documentation and usage examples, see the package's vignette and workflows.

 *PathwaySpace* could have various applications, such as visualizing network data in a graphical format that highlights the relationships and signal